ctschroeder/tutorials/html_css_workshop/HTML_Tutorial.md

 In order for other people to see your file, it has to be **hosted on a server**, meaning moved to a special computer whose job is to broadcast files to the internet.

+Do the next tutorial, on [Creating a Subdomain and Uploading Files to the Server](https://github.com/ctschroeder/tutorials/blob/master/html_css_workshop/upload-file-OUCreate.md)!